-You can set up webhooks for common events and actions from the moderation queue .
+You can set up webhooks for common events and actions from the moderation queue.
 This is useful if you want to integrate the queue with your own systems.
 Webhooks are configured under integrations in your dashboard

-The webhook payload will be sent as a POST
+The webhook payload will be sent as a POST request to the URL you specify.

 The webhooks require your server to respond with a 200 status code within 5 seconds, otherwise they will be retried.
 Webhooks are tried at most 5 times.